 Here at Luminous PR we’ve seen first-hand how start-up and scale-up companies are using technology to transform what were once historically long-winded and time-consuming processes through the use of innovative tech solutions.
 From making the recruitment process more transparent and efficient to reinventing HR processes such as payroll.
 The workplace is currently undergoing a significant period of change and HR and recruitment functions need to evolve with it.

 Are you innovating the HR and recruitment tech scene?
-We can help to publicise your project.
+We can help to grow your customers.